Elizabeth Township, Allegheny County, Pennsylvania

 Elizabeth Township is a township in Allegheny County, Pennsylvania, United States.
 The population was 12,972 at the 2020 census.
-Elizabeth Township (along with Pitt, Plum, Versailles, St. Clair, Moon, & Mifflin) was one of the original seven townships of Allegheny County.
+Elizabeth Township – along with Pitt, Plum, Versailles, St. Clair, Moon, and Mifflin – was one of the original seven townships of Allegheny County.
+Elizabeth Township has two ZIP Codes.
+15037 serves majority of the township and is addressed as Elizabeth.
+15135 is used for the northeastern parts of the township and is addressed as McKeesport.

 Geography

 According to the United States Census Bureau, the township has a total area of 23.0 sqmi, of which 22.5 sqmi is land and 0.4 sqmi, or 1.96%, is water.
+It contains the census-designated places of Boston and Greenock.